 We get shipments 3-4 times a week, because we want to make sure that our chile reaches our customers within a few days of harvest.
 Most of what we sell has been harvested and delivered to us within 24 hours, so it has more time to vine ripen.
 We buy almost entirely local produce, so we don’t need to account for product sitting in Los Angeles or McAllen, Texas for days, then being trucked for days, only to wind up in a more local distribution center for a few days before it finally reaches its destination.
 Our local produce tastes better than what you can find in the grocery store, because it doesn’t need to be harvested under ripe to extend shelf life.
 Not only that, but it is better for you, as it is more full of nutrients.
 Buying local shortens the supply chain, and allows us to offer our customers the best product quality and freshness at the same time.

 We can’t reveal too much yet, as chile roasting in Albuquerque is a very competitive field.
-We will update on our blog and also on our Facebook page, so be sure to check back often.
-We hope to be your favorite place to get roasted green chile and red chile ristras in Albuquerque in 2022 and beyond.
-Thank you to everyone who has supported us along this 59 year journey, and we look forward to continuing for years to come.
+I will update on our blog and also on our Facebook page, so be sure to check back often.
+We hope to be your favorite place to get roasted green chile and red chile ristras in Albuquerque in 2024 and beyond.
+I also hope that you check out our recipes section for ideas about what to cook with your red and green chile.
+Thank you to everyone who has supported us along this 62 year journey, and we look forward to continuing for years to come.